-Note it is not necessary to have subspaces of equal dimension since the same proof works in complete generality.
-Further, if we consider any fusion frame $\{W_k,\nu_k\}_{k=1}^K$ with fusion frame bounds $A,B$ and take orthonormal bases for each subspace weighted by the $\nu_k$, this is a frame with frame bounds $A,B$.
-Completing to a $B$-tight frame and normalizing by $\frac{1}{\sqrt{B}}$, this becomes a Parseval frame giving a Naimark complement which is also fusion frame.
-Theorem \ref{L1} now applies so that by replacing $\nu_k$ by $\frac{\nu_k}{\sqrt{B}}$, we have the following corollary.
+Note it is not necessary to have subspaces of equal dimension since the same proof holds.
+Now the result easily generalizes to any fusion frame $\{W_\ell,\nu_\ell\}_{\ell=1}^L$ with fusion frame bounds $A,B$.
+In this case, after we pick orthonormal bases for each subspace, weight them by the appropriate $\nu_\ell$, complete to a $B$-tight frame, and normalize by $1/\sqrt{B}$ to obtain a Parseval frame Theorem \ref{L1} applies where we simply replace $\nu_\ell$ by $\nu_\ell/\sqrt{B}$.